When I went to jot down coconut oil uses for this blog… I was stumped.

 Coconut oil can be used for your hair, skin, food (basically everything) and that’s why I love it so much.

-My coconut oil blog is all about the versatility of coconut oil and how you can use it every day for everyday things.
+This blog is all about the versatility of coconut and how you can use it every day for everyday things.

 As many of you know, I’m a big fan of wholesome foods close to their natural state.